cdupont/CorentinDupont-WebPage/blog/posts/2014-01-06-pipes-machines-IOT.markdown

 It implies to implement the following mechanisms:

 * Event management or push/pull mechanism: the new data from the source may come at any moment.
-As this moment is unpredictable, each network node shall be "woken up" by the new data coming, instead of actively pooling its input buffer.
+As this moment is unpredictable, each network node shall be "woken up" by the new data coming, instead of actively polling its input buffer.
 * Management of end of streams: the source can send an end of stream signal (with the character EOF).
 This should be handled gracefully by all the network nodes, and terminate the entire network.
 * Management of errors: any network node can terminate with a "broken pipe" error, for example in the case the sink is switched off, or receives data that it cannot handle.
 The "broken pipe" error should be propagated to all network nodes to allow them to gracefully terminate.